luxiant/sentence_segmentation/README.md

 ## For Thai Users

-Thai usually does not use punctuations to end sentences, so I applied a simple cnn model to separate sentences. in order not to unnecessarily install the related crates such as burn, thai sentence segmenting function is in separate flag.
-You can activate the function by specifying feature in cargo.toml,
+Since Thai rarely uses punctuation to end sentences, I used a simple CNN to separate sentences.
+To avoid unnecessarily installing related crates, such as burn, the Thai sentence segmentation function is in a separate flag.
+You can activate the function by specifying the feature in cargo.toml,

 ```
 [dependencies]